 How are Lab-Grown Diamonds Certified and Graded?

-Since lab-grown diamonds are chemically, physically and optically the same as natural diamonds, they’re graded using the same criteria and processes as natural diamonds.
+Since lab diamonds are chemically, physically and optically the same as natural diamonds, they’re graded using the same criteria and processes as natural diamonds.
 A diamond is evaluated using the 4c’s – cut, clarity, colour, and carat.
 Read our Ultimate Diamond Guide to learn more about the 4c’s and how they’re measured.

 The Benefits of Lab-Grown Diamonds